AuReMe/metage2metabo/docs/install.rst

 Installation with Docker
 ========================

 To create the m2m image, use the Dockerfile found in `Recipes <https://github.com/AuReMe/metage2metabo/tree/master/recipes>`__ of the Github repository.
-Note that the Pathway-Tools installer needs to be placed in the same folder than the Dockerfile.
+Note that the **Pathway-Tools installer** and the **Oog.jar file** need to be placed in the same folder than the Dockerfile.
 The name of the installer file is currently hardcoded in the Dockerfile.
 Hence it must be changed if you use a different version of Pathway-Tools.
 Please note that the following commands (especially due to the use of root privileges) apply to Linux OS.

 .. code:: sh